The Study

 Yet Another Reason the Stealth Syndromes Human Study is Needed

 The Retraction Watch website shared an article about null hypothesis testing — “Almost 40% of peer-reviewed dietary research turns out to be wrong” — which illustrates why direct, experimental studies on humans (like our study) can yield more accurate and reproducible data than statistical methods.
-This is not to say statistical methods are wrong to […]
+This ad-free article is made possible by the financial support […]

 Continue Reading